IWSLT/IWSLT.github.io/_pages/2021/conference.md

 Please join the [IWSLT Evaluation Campaign google group](https://groups.google.com/g/iwslt-evaluation-campaign){:target="_blank"} for periodic updates and community questions.

 ## Workshop Proposals
-Please submit proposals of workshops (max 2 hours) to iwslt-organizers@googlegroups.com.
+Please submit proposals of workshops to iwslt-organizers@googlegroups.com.
 Proposals should indicate the topic of the workshop and its format.
+Each workshop will be run as distinct session of maximum 2 hours.
 Please do also provide information about the organizers and potential speakers.
 The workshop topics should be within the scope of the SIGSLT.
-We are open to any format, e.g. panel discussions, talks, posters, etc. Publication of workshop papers in the IWSLT proceedings is subject to the regular IWSLT submission channel for scientific papers.
+We are open to any format, e.g. panel, talks, posters, etc. Eventual publication of workshop papers in the IWSLT proceedings will go through the regular submission channel for scientific papers (see next item).

 ## Paper Submission